-- 69. The Precision Engineering Centre is to be established on a vacant plot in the Mancheswar Industrial estate.
+- 71. The Precision Engineering Centre is to be established on a vacant plot in the Mancheswar Industrial estate.
+The ownership of the land is of Government of Odisha (IDCOL).
+As the proposed subproject area is owned by the Government of Odisha, there is no land acquisition, impact on properties or involuntary resettlement issues.
 There are no significant ecological resources in the surroundings of the site as it is in the industrial estate in the outer skirts of Bhubaneswar, the capital city of Odisha State.
 There are no heritage sites notified by ASI or State Archaeological Department within the 300 m distance.
 No significant impacts can arise due to Precision Engineering Centre's location as the building components will not impinge upon any area of ecological, archaeological or historical importance.
 The site will also not require change in land use as being within industrial estate boundary.
 Hence Precision Engineering Centre activities will be in conformance with the master plan.
-The land for the Precision Engineering Centre is not in the immediate vicinity of national highway (approx. 150 m distance.
-Hence vehicular impacts (air and noise) are not anticipated. - 70.
+The land for the Precision Engineering Centre is not in the immediate vicinity of national highway (approx. 450 m distance.
+Hence vehicular impacts (air and noise) are not anticipated. - 72.
 The project site of the Precision Engineering Centre is located within seismic zone III and the building has been designed following seismic coefficient of Zone III as National Building Code 2005 (amended till date).